mantasu/glasses-detector/README.md

     │
     ├── detection
-    │   ├── eyes            <- Datasets with bounding boxes for eye area │   ├── standalone      <- Datasets with bounding boxes for standalone glasses │   └── worn            <- Datasets with bounding boxes for worn glasses │
+    │   ├── eyes            <- Datasets with bounding boxes for eye area │   ├── solo            <- Datasets with bounding boxes for standalone glasses │   └── worn            <- Datasets with bounding boxes for worn glasses │
     └── segmentation